-The partnership is hoping to expand to a second cohort of districts/teachers as a collaboration between UNI and Drake University.
-We hope that this expansion will have most of the same benefits as the original cohort.
+The partnership is currently expanding to a second cohort of districts/teachers.
 This cohort will begin classwork starting summer of 2019 and will meet in the Des Moines area for the face-to-face components of the course.
-Teachers or districts interested in learning when this cohort opens for applications should complete this form to get on our mailing list.

 Through the partnership the University of Northern Iowa CS Education program will provide instruction for five, three-credit, courses :

 School districts accepted in to the partnership will:

-- Send at least one administrator and one guidance counselor to a half-day workshop.
+- Send at least one administrator and one school counselor to a one-day workshop fall of 2019.

-- Facilitate the administration of research instruments (surveys, benchmark exams, etc.) to students in the CS class(es) offered by the district as a result of the partnership.
+- Facilitate the administration of research instruments (surveys, benchmark exams, etc.) to students in the CS class(es) offered by the district.

 - Share student population demographics and aggregate academic information (by gender, race, socio-economic status, etc.) at both a school and course level.